How to Get a Life

 7. Practice Radical Self-Acceptance

-Naval's wisdom: "Self-esteem is just the reputation that you have with yourself.
-You'll always know."
+Naval’s wisdom: “Self-esteem is just the reputation you have with yourself.”

-Hard truth: No one is coming to save you.
-And that's good news.
+Hard truth: No one is coming to fix you—and that’s liberation.

 The Ultimate Hack: Consistency